 - 2. These materials would provide guidance to the USAR teams beyond what is specified as the minimum requirements within the INSARAG Guidelines.
 The key difference between the materials in this library is that, unlike the INSARAG Guidelines and other ISG-endorsed materials in the Guidance Notes, the materials within the TRL are non-binding.
 They are also not part of the Guidelines.
-With inputs from the regional and Team Leader (TL) meetings, the library's concept was subsequently endorsed by the ISG 2019 and is continously being refined towards its launch in the INSARAG Global Meeting (IGM) 2020 in Warsaw, Poland. - 3.
-In parallel with the TRL concept approval, there will be a section called "Guidance Notes" in INSARAG.org.
-The items under Guidance Notes include: (i) checklists (e.g. NAP verification checklist, IEC/R checklist), (ii) information management tools (e.g. forms), and (iii) manuals (e.g. UC Manual).
-The abovementioned items will remain an integral part of the Guidelines and the move was made to facilitate a more flexible and frequent content review/revision2 process. - 4.
-Refer to Annex A for more information on the segregation of INSARAG Guidelines, Guidance Notes and the Development of the TRL.
+With inputs from the regional and Team Leader (TL) meetings, the library's concept endorsed by the ISG. - 3.
+In parallel with the TRL concept approval, the ISG also approved the segregation of the following items from the INSARAG Guidelines: (i) checklists (e.g. NAP verification checklist, IEC/R checklist), (ii) forms, (iii) Vol III (Operational Field Guide); and (iv) manuals (e.g. UC Manual) and be placed under the "Guidance Notes" section of INSARAG.org.
+The abovementioned items will remain an integral part of the Guidelines.
+This move was made to facilitate a more flexible and quicker content review/revision2 process. - 4.
+Refer to Appendix 1 for more information on the segregation of INSARAG Guidelines, Guidance Notes and the Development of Technical Reference Library